Talk to many teachers and they will tell you that there is much which is broken in our modern school systems ...

 It forces creative, talented people to leave the profession.

 And it results in a turnover of teaching staff which negatively affects the students who schools exist for.

-Much as a regular change in who is parenting them will negatively impact their personal growth, having new teachers at regular intervals damages their educational growth too.
+Much as a regular change in who is parenting children will negatively impact their personal growth, having new teachers at regular intervals damages their educational growth too.